Dear Brides and Grooms,

 If possible, avoid placing the musicians in direct sunlight to protect the instruments.
 A shaded area is ideal.
 Please ask if you have any questions.

 In certain cases musicians will bring and set up a special tent for their protection.
-An additional $50 deposit will be added to your remaining balance and will be returned back to you if there was no need for the tent.
+Secondly, an additional $50 deposit will be added to your remaining balance and will be returned back to you if there was no need for the tent.

 Let us know if you have hired additional musicians (church organist, vocalist, etc.) and send us their contact email if possible.